Roles and privileges

 Group as a container for user privileges

-To create a group for granting the same privileges to several users, use CREATE ROLE
+To create a group for granting the same privileges to several users, use CREATE ROLE:

 CREATE ROLE sales_team;

-To create regular users, use CREATE ROLE
+To create regular users, use CREATE ROLE with the LOGIN privilege:

 CREATE ROLE alice WITH LOGIN;